Kaisar283/Web-bitlab-lessons/README.md

 # Web-bitlab-lessons
-This project for wed course.
-There I copied facebook home page.
+This project is for the course.
+I copied the facebook homepage here.